starkfell/100DaysOfIaC/articles/day.55.best.auth.exten.md

 ## Python

-Microsoft's own [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension is the best game in town, and it supports Jupyter Notebook authoring for Azure Sentinel, as well as intelliSense, linting, debugging, code navigation, code formatting, Jupyter notebook support, refactoring, variable explorer, test explorer, and code snippets
+Microsoft's own [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension is the best game in town, and it supports Jupyter Notebook authoring for Azure Sentinel, as well as intelliSense, linting, debugging, code navigation, code formatting, Jupyter notebook support, refactoring, variable explorer, test explorer, and code snippets.

 With a million+ downloads, and 4.5 star rating, and frequent updates (updated yesterday!), it's the only way to roll when you're coding in Python.